FASTER: Rethinking Real-Time Flow VLAs: Additional Methodological Details

 \subsection{Horizon-Aware Schedule with Action Conditioning}

 We provide details on how the Action Conditioning strategy~\cite{trainingrtc} is integrated into our Horizon-Aware Schedule.
+It is also worth noting that action prefix unimodalizes the distribution for the immediate next action.
+Because the subsequent action is heavily constrained by the previous overlapping chunk, it generally does not demand multi-step expressivity.

 In the main paper, we use the superscript $j$ in $\rho^{j}$ and $\tau_{i}^{j}$ to denote the $j$-th sampling step.
 Here we omit $j$, as the following description applies to both training and sampling.
 Specifically, given an action prefix of length $d < H$, we set the local flow matching timesteps of the prefix actions to zero\footnote{The notation of timestep is opposite in Training-time RTC~\cite{trainingrtc}, so they set the timesteps to one in their formulation.} (\ie, $\tau_{i}\equiv 0$ for $i < d$) and apply an offset $-d$ to the action indices.
-The hit time formulation is accordingly updated from \cref{eq5} to:
+The hit time formulation is accordingly updated from \Cref{eq5} to:

 where $u_{d}$ replaces $u_{0}$ as the predefined global timestep at which the \textit{first valid action} (now the action at index $d$) is finalized.
 Consequently, the immediate action still reaches its hit time $u_{d}=(N-1)/N$ with a single sampling step, ensuring low latency while preserving the temporal consistency of flow matching.
-During inference, we simply set $d$ to the real inference delay, where the action prefix corresponds to the overlapping actions $[s, s+d-1]$ from the previous chunk.
+During inference, we simply set $d$ to the real inference delay, where the action prefix corresponds to the overlapping actions $[ s, s+d-1]$ from the previous chunk.

 During training, $d$ is sampled uniformly from 0 to $d_{\text{max}}$ to simulate varying Time to First Action (TTFA) on distinct devices.
 An action prefix mask $\mathbf{m}$ is introduced to mask the loss function: